JustSch/ScratchJr-Desktop/README.md

 * <tt>npm run start</tt>

-## Packaging for Windows / Mac
+## Packaging for Windows / Mac / Linux

 For windows installers, you must do this from a Windows machine.
-Same for Mac.
+Same for Mac and/or Linux.

-* <tt>npm run package</tt>
+* <tt>npm run make</tt>

 ## Running lint